EphraimElgrabli/Machon-Lev-Test-Blender/README.md

 We welcome contributions to improve this project.
 Here are some ideas for potential enhancements:

-- [ ]**Multilingual Support**: Add support for generating test papers in languages other than Hebrew.
+- [ ] Multilingual Support: Add support for generating test papers in languages other than Hebrew.

-- [ ]**Exam with Pictures**: Extend the script to handle PDFs that include images alongside text.
+- [ ] Exam with Pictures: Extend the script to handle PDFs that include images alongside text.

-- [ ]**Beautiful Code Snippets**: Utilize the Ray.so API to generate beautiful code snippets with syntax highlighting.
+- [ ] Beautiful Code Snippets: Utilize the Ray.so API to generate beautiful code snippets with syntax highlighting.

 To contribute, follow these steps: